Updated on September 12th, 2022

 Porter Bee Escape

 The Porter Bee Escape is a small device you insert in the oval opening of the inner cover.
-Place the inner cover below the honey super you want the to clear.
+Place the inner cover below the honey super you want them to clear out.

 Bees exit the super through the inner cover opening and the Porter Bee escape, unable to easily return.
 Porter Bee Escapes are very inexpensive and make use of your existing hive inner cover.